cibc mobile ad

 Principal Residence Exemption

 When you sell real estate property, you may be exempt from paying capital gain tax if the property was your principal residence.
 You are only allowed to have one principal residence at a time, and if you have a spouse there can only be one principal residence for both of you.
-Additionally, the 2022 budget announcement proposes to terminate the principal residence exemption for Canadians who sell their home within 12 months of the purchase date.
-However, exemptions apply such as death, disability, the birth of a child, a new job or divorce.
+Additionally, since January 1, 2023, the principal residence exemption does not apply if a home is sold within 12 months of the purchase date.
+However, exemptions apply for death, disability, the birth of a child, a new job, or divorce.

 The principal residence exemption only applies for Canadian residents.
 You will still have to report the sale of the property on Schedule 3.
 The tax will then be deducted when you fill out Form T2091(IND), Designation of a Property as a Principal Residence by an Individual (Other Than a Personal Trust), a separate form that designates the property as your past principal residence.